luiswirth/bsc-thesis/src/matter.typ

 All FE algorithms only depend on this geometry representation and cannot operate directly on the coordinate-based geometry.
 Instead one should always derive a coordinate-free representation from the coordinate-based one.
-Most of the time one starts with a coordiante-based representation that has been constructed by some mesh generator like gmsh and then one computes the intrinsic geometry and forgets about the coordinates.
+Most of the time one starts with a coordinate-based representation that has been constructed by some mesh generator like gmsh and then one computes the intrinsic geometry and forgets about the coordinates.
 Our library supports this exactly this functionality.